tylerthecoder/TylerCraft/DEVLOG.md

 - Fix movement controls
 - Add back third person view

+Claude found a bug that let the player fall through the world and came up with a good fix.
+That is crazy.

+There are still times where the player can go through the world a little and I'm not sure why it happens.
+It is very rare.
+But now jumping and gravity works well.

 # 05_21_25

 I've worked on making the server runner.
 I'm relizing it doesn't make a lot of sense to serpatate out the sp-game-serivce and the runner.
 The cut between them isn't that clean.
 I will just make two different runners and then see what logic I need to abstract to make a good UI.